DissectMalware/XLMMacroDeobfuscator/README.md

                        [--no-indent] [--export-json FILE_PATH]
                        [--start-point CELL_ADDR]

-optional arguments:
   -h, --help            show this help message and exit -f FILE_PATH, --file FILE_PATH
                         The path of a XLSM file
   -n, --noninteractive  Disable interactive shell
-  -x, --extract-only    Only extract cells without any emulation -2, --no-ms-excel     Do not use MS Excel to process XLS files -s, --start-with-shell
+  -x, --extract-only    Only extract cells without any emulation -s, --start-with-shell
                         Open an XLM shell before interpreting the macros in the input
-  -d DAY, --day DAY     Specify the day of month --output-formula-format OUTPUT_FORMULA_FORMAT
+  -d DAY, --day DAY     Specify the day of month --with-ms-excel       Use MS Excel to process XLS files --output-formula-format OUTPUT_FORMULA_FORMAT
                         Specify the format for output formulas ([[CELL_ADDR]], [[INT-FORMULA]], and [[STATUS]]